Saheba-T/Sidney_Crosby/scripts/data_analysis.md

 ### Who is Sidney Crosby?

-Sidney Crosby is a Canadian ice hockey player who plays Centre in the National Hockey League (NHL) and the Captain of the Pittsburgh Penguins.
+Sidney Crosby is a Canadian ice hockey player who plays Centre in the National Hockey League (NHL) and is the Captain of the Pittsburgh Penguins.
 Born in Nova Scotia, Canada, he was drafted First overall in the 2005 NHL Entry Draft by the Pittsburgh Penguins with a lot of hype around him as “The Next One”.
 He has many achievements and accolades to his name.
 Most notably, he is a three times NHL Stanley Cup Champion and two times Olympic Gold Winner.

 ### Why I chose Sidney Crosby?